kreicer/argazer/README.md

 verbose: false
 source_name: "chart-repo"  # For multi-source apps, specify which source to check
 concurrency: 10  # Number of concurrent workers (default: 10)

+# Version Constraint Strategy
+# Controls which version updates to check for:
+# - "major": Check all versions (default)
+# - "minor": Only same major version
+# - "patch": Only same major.minor
+version_constraint: "major"
 ```

 ### Environment Variables